Zilliqa/dev-portal-old/docs/staking-ssn-operations.md

 We will require you to provide us the following information via the communication channel we have established with you
 - Zilliqa address where you will deposit/withdraw stake and receive rewards*
 - Your IP address
-- Your port(s) if you have change any of default ports
+- Your port(s) if you have changed any of default ports

 >  **⚠️** We highly recommend to use a secured keypair for depositing stake, withdrawing stake and withdrawing reward.
 Please do not reuse the keypair you use for running your staked seed node.